indigogeorgiana/indies_petmemories/README.md

-# Enspiraled
+# Pet Memories

-For this challenge, you'll be making a basic fractal generator that starts with a single large circle.
-As your mouse moves over the circle, four more circles appear.
-And each circle behaves this way.
+For this challenge, you'll be making a basic Memory Game!

+There is a grid of randomly arranged pairs.
+The end goal is to have each "Cell" start hidden, and reveal temporarily when you select it.
+When you have revealed a "Pair" of cells with the same value, you have found a match, and that pair should stay revealed for the rest of the game.
+If you reveal 2 Cells that are NOT a match, they should flip back to being hidden.
+The Game is won when ALL pairs have been matched.

 ## Setup